iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Convex Functions Central Hub.md

 * Strict convexity.
 * Weak convexity.
 * Quasi Convexity.
-* Psuedo Convexity, strictly stronger than Quasi convexity.
+* Pseudo Convexity, strictly stronger than Quasi convexity.
 * Invexity

 Each of these topics deserves its own files.

 ---
-### **Lower Semi-Continuous Convex function is Closed**

-> A convex function $f$ is closed if an only if it's lower semi-continuous.

-**Proof**:

-The directions where, if a function is lower semi-continuous and it's convex, then its epigraph is closed.
-This is direct and proved in [Lower Semi-Continuity is Closedness of Epigraph](../Background/Lower%20Semi-Continuity%20is%20Closedness%20of%20Epigraph%20).
-The other direction is also obvious because if a function is closed, regardless of it being convex or not, it's l.s.c.

----
 ### **Continuity of Closed Convex Functions**

 Convex function is almost, continuous everywhere in their domain.

-**Thm-1: Local Lipschitz of Convex Function**
+**Thm-1 | Local Lipschitz of Convex Function**
 > Let $f: \mathbb E \mapsto \mathbb{\bar R}$ be convex.
 Let $x_0 \in \text{int}(\text{dom}(f))$, then there exists $\epsilon > 0$, and $L > 0$ such that $\mathbb B_{x_0}$ such that:
 >
 >  $$